 If you propose to visit the northern districts of Jaffna, Kilinochchi, Mullaittivu, Mannar and Vavuniya, you must obtain permission from the Sri Lankan Ministry of Defence beforehand.
 Do not attempt to travel without this permission.

 We felt safe everywhere we went in Sri Lanka during Nov 2011.
 We encountered minimal road checkpoints, probably only one going into the airport to leave Colombo.
-There is still a military presence with manned booths on the side of the road but this did not effect our travels. over 8 years ago
+There is still a military presence with manned booths on the side of the road but this did not effect our travels. about 9 years ago